Begins on- Friday, 20 October (Early morning)

 The Durga Puja festival is an extremely social and theatrical event.
 Drama, dance, and cultural performances are widely held.

 Food is a huge part of the festival, and street stalls blossom all over Kolkata.
 In the evenings, the streets of Kolkata fill with people, who come to admire the statues of Goddess Durga, eat, and celebrate.

 Durga Puja as per Hindu Mythology: - To destroy the Mahisasura demon, the energy of all Kings and Gods are collected as an embodiment shakti in the form of Feminine power.
 Mahisasura was blessed that any man or God cannot defeat him.
 So, to defeat him the feminine power in the form of Maa Durga, the ultimate power emerged.

 In Kolkata the powerful Shakti Maa Durga is celebrated and highly revered.
 Her return is celebrated with Grandeur and ceremonies.
 If you are in Kolkata, you will feel and observe the fascinating preparations even one months before the celebration.
 One week prior to the festival, the city of Joy gears up and eagerness and excitement will be observed to welcome the Goddess Durga in home.

 1. Chokkhu Daan - The day when Eyes of Durga is painted.

-3. Sindur khela - On Dashami day, before Idol going for bisarjan, the ladies offer sweets and sindur to the Goddess and then they start sindur khela - ladies colored each other with red colored sidur.
+3. Sindhur Khel - On Dashami day, before Idol going for Bisarjan, the ladies offer sweets and Sindhur to the Goddess and then they start Sindhur Khela - ladies colored each other with red colored Sindhur.